This degree has three stages, each comprising 120 credits.

 - self-reflection skills

 - responding to feedback skills

 - personal and career development skills.

 You will also develop subject-specific skills, such as critically scrutinising and reassessing everyday understandings of crime, law and criminal justice, as well as in-depth knowledge of key concepts in law and criminology, and the key institutions which make up criminal justice and legal systems.
-You will study two of the foundation subjects for an English Qualifying Law Degree, and develop legal research skills as well as skills of comprehension, analysis and presentation.
+You will develop legal research skills as well as skills of comprehension, analysis and presentation.
 Independently plan, study and manage a sequence of work to an agreed timetable which includes the meeting of deadlines.